Zlatko Čajkovski

-Zlatko "Čik" Čajkovski (24 November 1923 – 27 July 1998) was a Croatian and Yugoslavian football player and coach.
+Zlatko "Čik" Čajkovski (24 November 1923 – 27 July 1998) was a Yugoslav and Croatian football player and coach.
 His brother, Željko Čajkovski, was a footballer as well.
 Normally a defensive midfielder, Čajkovski was renowned for his tremendous physical condition and marking ability and is considered to be one of the finest Yugoslav footballers.
 Despite his normally defensive role he was also a fine passer and possessed top-class technical ability.

-Playing career
+Club career

 On club level Čajkovski played initially for HAŠK.
 After World War II, he moved to the newly-established Partizan.

 Partizan

 Čajkovski was one of the star ("most eminent") players in first 10 years of club's history.
 He went on to win two Yugoslav league titles (1946/47, 1948/49) and three Yugoslav Cup (Marshal Tito Cup) trophies (1947, 1952, 1954).

 Čajkovski amassed 391 appearances (156 in the league), scored 97 goals and wore the captain armband, in his closing years with Partizan.

 "Čik" played as many as 80 international friendlies for the Belgrade side, including a highly rated South American tour in the winter of 1953/54.